 Chemical fertilizers derive these three nutrients from fossil fuels, which have no place in your organic garden.
 This is why I am sharing my favorite organic options for fertilizing and correcting soil nutrition to below.

-A few common soil nutrient and pH issues and their remedies:
+The most common soil nutrient and pH issues and their remedies:

 Nitrogen Deficient: Work composted manure into the surface of the soil.
 Add 2 cups of organic greensand around the base of larger plants and work into the soil.
 Apply a foliar spray of 2 tbsp fish and seaweed emulsion to 2 gallons of water using a pump sprayer.